DakshVerma0001/Weekly-Study-logger/README.md

 The workbook is designed around a simple weekly workflow.

+*DOWNLOAD THE EXCEL FILE LOCALLY ON YOUR PC*

 ### Step 1 — Set Up Your Week

 Go to the **Settings** sheet and update the **Week Start Date**.